girlscript/winter-of-contributing/Web_Development/FrontEnd/Browser_Rendering.md

 <!-- All the characters which are under angle brackets are changed into tokens .   -->
 ```
 ## CSS to DOM
 When we make the structure of any website by Html we use CSS for designing of the website which make it as good looking as possible .
+\
-<p> There are different ways of applying styles to HTML elements like using external CSS file or by embedded CSS using style tag .
-But in the end, the browser has to do the heavy lifting of applying CSS styles to the DOM elements of Html .</p>
+There are different ways of applying styles to HTML elements like using external CSS file or by embedded CSS using style tag .
+But in the end, the browser has to do the heavy lifting of applying CSS styles to the DOM elements of Html . \
+\

-<p> The CSSOM tree does not contain elements which don't get printed on the screen like link, title, script etc. CSS property values in the red colors are implemented down from the top while property values in the gray are overriding the inherited values or default values of element which are set by browsers . </p>
+The CSSOM tree does not contain elements which don't get printed on the screen like link, title, script etc. CSS property values in the red colors are implemented down from the top while property values in the gray are overriding the inherited values or default values of element which are set by browsers .

 ```css
 html {